 Singers, also remained wildly popular as the fifties became the sixties, with both entities stocking the gospel scene with solo acts for years to come.
 After payment disputes with Clara Ward’s notoriously stingy mother/manager Gertrude, Marion Williams, Frances Steadman, Kitty Parham and Esther Ford left the Ward Singers to form the Stars of Faith.
 The Caravans, meanwhile, were basically a group of lead singers, with Shirley Caesar, Inez Andrews, Dorothy Norwood, Imogene Green, Cassietta George and Bessie Griffin passing through, while Albertina Walker remained the constant.

 A Chicago native, Cleveland began studying music at Dorsey’s Pilgrim Baptist Church under the tutelage of the legendary gospel sophisticate Roberta Martin.
 Just as Dorsey had organized gospel singers as a way to spread his songs, Cleveland founded the Gospel Workshop of America in 1968 to teach his material and that of other writers to church music directors from all over the country.
 Kirk Franklin, mimicking Cleveland’s gruff songleading (derived from the old Baptist “lining out” technique), is among Cleveland’s most successful followers.
-In the past few years a host of other young talents, including Yolanda Adams, Take 6, the Winans, Hezekiah Walker and Fred Hammond have kept alive the gospel tradition of updating the style with modern touches.
+In the past few years a host of other young talents, including Yolanda Adams, Take 6, the Winans, Hezekiah Walker and Fred Hammond have kept gospel relevant.

 The gospel tradition of looking down on those who push for change has also been kept alive.
 When reality hip hop infiltrated the religious music scene as “godsta” rap, many longtime churchgoers were besides themselves.
 By its nature, the church is a conservative establishment.